 Here is one more video on Putin, Trump, and American democracy, to wrap up what turned out to be a four-part series on elections both American and Russian.
-This excerpt is a great example of Putin’s communication style, public persona and attitude toward the West.
-The clip also sheds light on an interesting Russian-English translation snafu that surfaced memorably in the U.S. presidential election.
-I also reflect below on the far-reaching implications of Russia’s involvement in the 2016 election.
-Subsequent posts will turn to lighter topics.
+This excerpt offers a taste of Putin’s distinctive communication style, public persona and attitude toward the West.
+The clip also sheds light on an interesting Russian-English translation snafu that surfaced memorably in the 2016 U.S. presidential election.

 The video featured in today’s post comes from the St. Petersburg International Economic Forum held in mid-June 2016.
 In the clip, Putin responds to a question from the CNN journalist Fareed Zakaria, who was moderating a forum that also included the president of Kazakhstan, Nursultan Nazarbayev, and the Prime Minister of Italy, Matteo Renzi.

 The translation issue I mentioned above involves the word “яркий” (yarkii).
 At a December 2015 press conference, Putin responded to a question about Trump by describing him as a “яркий” person.
 Many U.S. news outlets translated this word as “brilliant,” which Trump interpreted in an intellectual sense, quickly exaggerating the incident into the claim that Putin called him a “genius.”
 But the word “яркий” never has this intellectual connotation; its range of meaning is closer to that of the word “vivid.”
 In a visual sense the word means “bright” or “colorful” and in a metaphorical sense it means “flashy” or “flamboyant.”
 Putin was describing Trump’s persona, not his intelligence.
 In this clip he lightly mocks the journalistic brouhaha over his offhand comment.